 Unused credits that qualify as general business tax credits, as defined by the Internal Revenue Service (IRS), may be carried backward one year and carried forward 20 years.
 For more information about claiming the credit, see IRS Form 8911, which is available on the IRS Forms and Publications website.
 (Reference Public Law 116-260, Public Law 116-94, Public Law 115-123, Public Law 114-113, 26 U.S. Code 30C and 38, and IRS Notice 2007-43(PDF))

 The purpose of the HBIIP is to increase significantly the sales and use of higher blends of ethanol and biodiesel by expanding the infrastructure for renewable fuels derived from U.S. agricultural products.
 The program is also intended to encourage a more comprehensive approach to market higher blends by sharing the costs related to building out biofuel-related infrastructure.
-For more information or to apply, contact Jeff Carpenter, Energy Coordinator, Rural Development, at 402-437-5554 or email.
+For more information or to apply, contact Jeff Carpenter, HBIIP Manager, Rural Development, at 402-318-8195 or email.

 NEBRASKA HIGHER BLEND TAX CREDIT

-LB1261 allows for a credit of 5 cents on each gallon of E15 sold and 8 cents per gallon of E25 or higher blends sold – making ethanol more affordable for retailers helping keep fuel prices down for its patrons.
-Retailers can apply to the Nebraska Department of Revenue for the credits.
+LB1261 allows for a credit of 5 cents on each gallon of E15 sold and 8 cents per gallon of E25 or higher blends sold – making ethanol more affordable for retailers helping keep fuel prices down for its patrons and to invest in infrastructure.
+Retailers can apply to the Nebraska Department of Revenue for the credits here.